Throat irritation in new e-cigarette users

 Glycerine, or glycerol as it may perhaps be better termed, to reflect the fact it is an alcohol and not an oil (see the suffix -ol), can be obtained from multiple feedstocks.
 In the past, vegetable-based glycerine was the best choice for vaping, from coconut oil or palm oil, or a mix; the best available now is the pure synthetic form of pharmaceutical grade (e.g. Dow Optim).

-Because PG has an initial drying-out effect on the throat or upper airway tract for some people, several inhalable medicines (such as asthma inhalers) increasingly use glycerine instead of PG.
+Because PG has an initial drying-out effect on the throat or upper airway tract for some people, the manufacturers of inhalable medicines (such as asthma inhalers) increasingly use glycerine as well as or instead of PG.
 The health impact is assumed to be the same: essentially zero.
 Glycerine is treated as a carbohydrate by the body, metabolysed, and excreted.
 No lung issues are reported for medicinal use, when using the pure pharma grade of course.

 General safety issues